clankjak/edx-documentation/en_us/shared/students/SFD_certificates.rst

    .. image:: ../../shared/students/Images/SFD_Certs_CertificateAvailable.png
     :width: 500
     :alt: Image of a message with the following text: "Your certificate is available.
-You can now download your certificate as a PDF here or on your dashboard."
+You can keep working for a higher grade, or request your certificate now."

 #.
 Download your certificate from the **Progress** page or from your dashboard.